You probably heard this advice before: if you want to save money stop eating out so much!

 Not ready to cut out restaurant dining altogether?
 We don’t blame you.
 Socialization and even business take place around food, so restaurants are hard to avoid.

-Fortunately, you can save money while still dining out.
+Fortunately, you can save money while still dining out by practicing discretion.
 Besides eating in restaurants less often, here’s how to keep the check reasonable: